soundata/soundata/docs/source/contributing.rst

 Please, do remember to include the variables ``BIBTEX``, ``REMOTES``, and ``LICENSE_INFO`` at the beginning of your module.
 You should follow the provided template as much as possible, and use the recommended functions and classes.
 An important example of that is ``download_utils.RemoteFileMetadata``.
-Please use this class to parse the dataset from an online repository, which takes cares of the download process and checksum validation, and addresses corner carses.
+Please use this class to parse the dataset from an online repository, which takes cares of the download process and the checksum validation, and addresses corner carses.
 Please do not use specific functions like ``download_zip_file`` or ``download_and_extract`` individually in your loader.

 Make sure to include, in the docstring of the dataloader, information about the following list of relevant aspects about the dataset you are integrating: